MilkaLichtblau/fairness_measures/docs/Pages/Ranking.md

 fairness algorithms have provided various possible ranking algorithms.
 We cite a few examples here.

-## FairSearch: An Open-source Library for Affirmative Actions in Search
+## FairSearch: An Open-source Library for Fairness Notions in Search
+This project provides the first [fair open source search API](https://github.com/fair-search) to provide fairness notions in ranked search results.
+It implements two algorithms from the fair ranking literature, namely FA\*IR (Zehlike et al., 2017) and DELTR (Zehlike et al., 2018).
+Those are available as stand-alone libraries in Python and Java.
+Additionally the authors implement interfaces to Elasticsearch for both algorithms.
+The interfaces enable search engine developers who wish to ensure fair search results of different styles to easily integrate DELTR and FA\*IR into their existing Elasticsearch environment.

 ## Fair Top-k Ranking Algorithm
 Zehlike et al provided an algorithmic solution to the Fair Top-k Ranking problem over a